nikitavoloboev/data/focusing/focusing.md

 ## Other things

 - I don't listen to distracting music & block out environment noise when focusing.
-Instead I use [Noizio](http://noiz.io) or [Dark Noise](https://darknoise.app) and listen to wind or similar sounds.
+Instead I use [Noizio](http://noiz.io) or [Dark Noise](https://darknoise.app) and listen to wind/rain or similar sounds.
 - I always have water or tea nearby and keep myself hydrated.
 If I can't solve some problem or feel like I can't keep my focus, I take a walk outside or do some exercise.
 - I try to work outside of home and move often.
 When that is not possible I emulate a working environment in some part of my home so my brain knows that if I am in this place, it is time to work and not do anything else.
 - I don't use any external monitors.
 I found multiple monitors distracting as I can do everything fast with my macbook already.